Samineni-Lab/gensat_db/README.md

        1.  click the variable named `Path`.
        2.  click the button labeled `Edit...`
        3.  in the top right of the new window (titled `Edit environment variable`), click the button labeled `New`
-       4. If you chose a different install location for MariaDB, paste the path you copied from before
+       4. If you chose a different install location for MariaDB, paste the path you copied from before into the text field
        5. If you did not change install location, paste `C:\Program Files\MariaDB 10.3\bin` into the field
    6. Click the `OK` button at the bottom right of the `Edit environment variable` window.
    7. Click the `OK` button at the bottom right of the `Environment Variables` window.